sindresorhus/crypto-random-string/readme.md

 > Generate a [cryptographically strong](https://en.wikipedia.org/wiki/Strong_cryptography) random string

-Can be useful for creating an identifier, slug, salt, PIN code, fixture, etc.
+Can be useful for creating an identifier, slug, salt, PIN code, fixture, etc. Works in Node.js and browsers.

 ## Install